 This issue is related to 6.17 Choice of clear names [NAI], as they are both mechanisms by which the programmer can inadvertently use an object other than the one intended.

-6.20.2 Guidance to language users
+6.20.2 Avoidance mechanisms for language users

+To avoid the vulnerability or mitigate its ill effects C software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.20.2.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.20.2.

 Ensure that a definition of an entity does not occur in a scope where a different entity with the same name is accessible and can be used in the same context.
 A language-specific project coding convention can be used to ensure that such errors are detectable with static analysis.